GPS on Construction Sites: How to Survey Accurately Without Errors - ProTRACK

 Using GPS allows you to:

-Why it’s better than traditional methods
+Why it’s better than the classic method

 • You save time;

-• You avoid errors;
+• You avoid mistakes;

-What ProTRACK is and why it’s useful
+What is ProTRACK and why it’s useful

-Here’s all you need to do:
+All you need to do is:

 • Turn on ProTRACK;